dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2821: Unrestricted markets allow for personal pursuits and growth.
+### T2821: An unrestricted market fosters opportunities and innovation.

 |Support|
 |---|